 Key West Butterfly and Nature Conservatory FAQ

 A great thing about Key West Butterfly & Nature Conservatory is that no matter when you visit, you are guaranteed to see hundreds of butterflies.
-Just like humans some butterflies love early mornings while others despise them.
-And in the late afternoon some species thrive and feel better than ever, while others are getting tiered.
+Just like humans some butterflies love early mornings, while others despise them.
+In the late afternoon some species thrive and feel better than ever, whereas others are getting ready for bed.